Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 []()Towny War
 =============

-There are two distinct towny war modes.
+There are two distinct Towny war modes.
 Flag war is no longer supported or receiving updates.

 []()/ta toggle war (Event War)
 ------------------------------